ESCWA Publication: E/ESCWA/CL3.SEP/2021/TP.18

 Cluster: Shared Economic Prosperity

-Focus Area: Financing for development, Future of employment, Governance & enabling environment, Inclusive development
+Focus Area: Financing for development, Governance & enabling environment, Inclusive development, Future of employment

 Initiatives: Enhancing integrated national development planning, Trade & industry statistics, Integrated national financing frameworks